-Another alternative to do long exposure during the day without ND filter is taking a certain amount of photos of the same scene and merging them in Photoshop as a smart object with the blend mode “Median” or “Mean”.
+Another alternative to doing long exposure during the day without ND filter is taking a certain amount of photos of the same scene and merging them in Photoshop as a smart object with the blend mode “Median” or “Mean”.

 Daytime long exposure photography ideas

 Daytime long exposure photography is not just about knowing the right settings and having the proper gear.
-To succeed in taking long exposure photographs in daylight you have to go a step forward; visualizing and creating the photo you want in advance.
+To succeed in taking long exposure photographs in daylight, you have to go a step forward, visualizing and creating the photo you want in advance.

-Having an idea of the final photo considering all the elements that you want to include in your photos is crucial.
+Having an idea of the final photo by considering all the elements that you want to include in your photos is crucial.
 Being creative and trying new things will make your photos stand out from the rest of the daytime long exposure pictures.

 Being creative isn’t always easy, so a good source of inspiration always helps.

-I really hope this daytime long exposure photography tutorial helps you and encourages you to go out and to try this fascinating genre.
+I really hope this daytime long exposure photography tutorial helps you and encourages you to go out and try this fascinating genre.

 Let us know if you have any questions in the comments below, and don’t hesitate to share this guide if you think it could help other photographers who are interested in daytime long exposure photography!